jazzfan2/wordif/README.md

 To correctly associate two files in either directory to each other, their respective file names must start with same unique number, followed by an underscore.

-wdiffer.py is a private version of wdiff() that is run as a Python3 script, mimicking the UNIX wdiff() utility.
+'wdiffer.py' is a private version of wdiff() that is run as a Python3 script, mimicking the UNIX wdiff() utility.
 It can be called by wordif.sh as an alternative for wdiff() in case the latter is not available for installation.

+'wdiffer.sh' is a bash/GAWK equivalent of the same program.

-Developed as a fun project in order to achieve a 'self-supporting' version of wordif.sh.
+Both have been developed as a fun project, in an effort to achieve a 'self-supporting' version of wordif.sh.
-An AWK equivalent of wdiffer.py is in the making as well.
+A wdiffer-version in C is being considered as well.

-Options for wdiffer.py are limited to -h, -w, -x, -y and -z as of now.
+Options for both 'wdiffer.py' and 'wdiffer.sh' are limited to -h, -w, -x, -y and -z as of now.

 # How to use wordif.sh: